randyh62/ROCm/docs/how-to/tuning-guides/mi300x/workload.rst

   ``torch._inductor.config.cpp_wrapper=True`` or ``TORCHINDUCTOR_CPP_WRAPPER=1``

-* Convolution workloads may see a performance benefit by specifying
+* Convolution workloads might see a performance benefit by specifying
   ``torch._inductor.config.layout_optimization=True`` or ``TORCHINDUCTOR_LAYOUT_OPTIMIZATION=1``.
   This can help performance by enforcing ``channel_last`` memory format on the convolution in TorchInductor, avoiding any unnecessary transpose operations.